 The influence of Asia Minor is evident in Macedonian cuisine.
 Look for delicious mezedes (appetisers) and other delicacies, such as tiganies (fried meat), hunkar begendi (lamb and aubergine), and giabrakia (cabbage leaves stuffed with pork).
-In Thessaloniki, try the famous patsas soup (made from tripe), indulge your sugary cravings with some bougatsa (decadent custard pastry), revani (sweet cake soaked in syrup) and other sweets made with buffalo butter.
-Macedonian pies with handmade phyllo dough are exceptional.
-Saffron, produced in Kozani, is a rare product characteristic of the region, so be sure to take some home.
+In Thessaloniki, try the famous patsas soup (made from tripe), indulge your sugary cravings with a bougatsa (delicious custard pastry), revani (cake soaked in syrup) and other sweets made with buffalo butter.
+Macedonian pies with handmade phyllo pastry are exceptional.
+Saffron is produced in Kozani, so be sure to take some home.
 Other popular local products include Florina peppers, potatoes from Kato Nevrokopi and the wild mushrooms of Drama and Grevena – a flavourful culinary journey!
 Macedonia is home to dozens of wineries.
-The most distinguished vineyards are in Halkidiki Epanomi, Naoussa (famous for a red grape varietal called xinomavro), Amyntaio and Drama.
+The most distinguished vineyards are in Epanomi (Halkidiki), Naoussa (famous for a red grape varietal called xinomavro), Amyntaio and Drama.

 Macedonia: Standout experiences, destinations and attractions